-Terminal range of Aastra fixed phones consist of the older 4000 range with both DTS and IP versions, the 7000 series and the 67xx series are IP phones.
-All support PoE at various classes.
+Terminal range of Aastra fixed phones consist of the older 4000 range with both DTS and IP versions, the 7000 series are H3.2.3 and the 67xx and 6800i series are SIP phones.
+All support PoE at various classes (see information for details).

 The 5000 range of IP terminals were renamed the 7000 series.
 Aastra have increased the range of SIP phones available on the MX-One by also adding the 67XXX series and soft clients.